JPEUMZZ/Project_Comp-472/README.md

 # How to Play

+To run the game, input this command in your terminal:

+python MiniChessSkeletonCode.py -t (time) -m (# of turns) -a (True or false) -p (play mode)

+so an example of this would be:

+python MiniChessSkeletonCode.py -t 5 -m 100 -a False -p H-H

+The command above means that the time given for each move is 5 seconds only, there is a maximum of 100 moves, alpha-beta is set to false and the play mode is Human vs. Human.

-Run and Enter moves in algebraic notation (e.g., B2 B3).
+Once the game starts, you can run and enter moves in algebraic notation (e.g., B2 B3).

 During the game: